 At a recent Ask Staging Diva Live event, I was asked whether or not I bring an assistant with me to home staging consultations.
 I realized this might be something other aspiring home stagers are worried about, so I thought I’d discuss that question here.

-When I arrive at an initial consultation, I’m not actually doing the staging at that point.
 As we walk through the house, I’m mostly taking everything in and making suggestions for improvements.
 For example, I might suggest that a large wall unit would look better on a different wall, or that the current living room furniture would work better in the family room.
-But at this initial consultation session, it’s not going to be moved.
-These recommendations will go on a to-do list for later.

-I frequently move small items during a home staging consultation.
+I frequently move small items during home staging consultations.
 I might say something like, “You know, your fireplace could be a fabulous focal point in this room, but I feel like it’s a bit lost under all this stuff on the mantle.
 Would you mind if I showed you how this can look a lot better?”
 Then the client will say, “Of course, go ahead.”
 Then I jump in and start changing things around.

 It’s actually doing small things like this that make your clients will light up because they can start to see a transformation and they’re excited about what you can do with the rest of their house.

-I rarely bring an assistant with me to an initial home staging consultation.
 I generally only get help when I’m doing a vacant house that’s being staged from top to bottom in a single day.
 In that case it’s helpful to have someone to assist with hanging artwork, placing towels, hanging curtains, ironing bedding – that type of thing.

-Course 3 of the Staging Diva Home Staging Business Training Program answers all your questions about what happens
+Course 3 of the Staging Diva Home Staging Business Training Program answers all your questions about what happens during a home staging consultation.

-during a home staging consultation.
 It comes with a bonus home staging check list and covers topics such as:

 - Avoiding the “free estimate trap”